 Warm Up and Break a Sweat

-Workout: Slowly warm up your muscles with a 5-minute stretch and warm up to get moving.
+Workout: Slowly wake up your muscles with a 5-minute warm up to get moving.
 Get the blood flowing, think about your goal for the workout and get excited to sweat.

 Writing: Get your space ready with good temperature, sound and light.
 Sit down and practice writing a few words and thoughts, maybe participate in a writing sprint to warm up your brain and imagination.
 Think about your goal for this writing session.
-Is it the outline, the chapter topics, the introduction, a specific chapter, the character profiles?
-Sweating here is the equivalent of getting into the zone so that the words come easy with minimal thought.
+Is it to write an outline, the chapter topics, the introduction, a specific chapter or the character profiles?
+Sweating here is the equivalent of getting into the zone so that the words start to come easy with minimal thought.

 Weight Training, Build Muscle